Bibbiano: History

-Traces of the first human presence (bottoms of huts, ceramic remains, copious siliceous artefacts) in Bibbiano date back to the period between the lower Paleolithic and the Neolithic.
+Traces of the first human presence (bottoms of huts, ceramic remains, copious siliceous artefacts) in Bibbiano date back to the period between the Lower Paleolithic and the Neolithic.
 A long Gallic stay is attested by finds from the Iron Age and by the Celtic inflections which remain in the local dialect.
 The origin of the toponym is probably linked to the Roman occupation of the first century; numerous Roman finds have come to light following archaeological digs, including pottery and furnishings.

 In the 12th century, the history of Bibbiano was inextricably linked to the Canossa family, as the municipal coat of arms demonstrates.
 The dominion of the Canossa dynasty on Bibbiano ended in the 18th century, when the fiefdom passed to the Marquis Gabbi (1757).

 Bibbiano obtained municipal autonomy at the time of the Department of Crostolo.

-In 2019, the town was the subject of a media scandal involving possibly false allegations of child abuse.
+In 2019, the town was the subject of a media scandal involving allegations of child abuse.